 So, what exactly is PCOS?

 PCOS stands for Polycystic Ovary Syndrome.
-However, it is actually a disorder of the endocrine (hormone) system.
+However, it is actually a complicated disorder of the endocrine (hormone) system as well as a metabolic syndrome.
 And you can be diagnosed with PCOS even without having ovarian cysts.

 In fact, the NIH has recommended that its name be changed to better reflect “the complex metabolic, hypothalamic, pituitary, ovarian, and adrenal interactions that characterize the syndrome.”(1)